clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

    .. note::

       You may need to set up the :envvar:`https_proxy` environment variable if you have issues reaching github.com.

 #.
 Change your current working directory to :file:`telemetrics-backend/scripts`.
 #.
-We will install the telemetrics backend with the :file:`deploy.sh` script file.
-We will set the following options and leave the remainder as default:
+Before you install the telemetrics backend with the :file:`deploy.sh` script
+   file in the next step, here is an explanation of the options to be specified:

    * *-a install* to perform an install
    * *-d clr* to install to a |CL| distro